bertvv/vagrant-skeleton/README.md

 ### Shared folders

 In addition to the standard directories shared by Vagrant (e.g. `/vagrant`), the project directory is shared as `/etc/puppet`.
 That way, a lot of things 'just work'.
-In the [documented way](http://docs.vagrantup.com/v2/provisioning/puppet_apply.html) to share folders with the VM, it is hard to set up e.g. the `files/` direcory and Hiera.
-A `fileserver.conf` and `hiera.conf` is provided that should work as expected
+If you use the [documented way](http://docs.vagrantup.com/v2/provisioning/puppet_apply.html) to share folders with the VM, it is hard to set up e.g. the `files/` direcory and Hiera.
+A `fileserver.conf` and `hiera.conf` is provided that should work as expected.

 ### `vagrant_helper.rb`